Green networking -- consolidating devices, relying more on video conferencing and telecommuting, and using virtualization

 •Building a green networking strategy and business case for your customers

-Green network design and equipment can save your
+Green network design and equipment can save your customers money

 A key selling point of green networking is its cost-savings benefits for your customers.
 But before you offer them any kind of green networking services, you must first understand the energy- efficient technology.
 In this section, we've collected tips and resources on how green networking saves your customers money by saving power and how the technology works.